 What Is HSN Code?

-Wondering what is the HSN full form in GST?
-The HSN code stands for Harmonized System Nomenclature.
-It’s a globally used 6-digit code that provides a standardized system of names and numbers to classify traded products.
+HSN code stands for Harmonized System Nomenclature.
+It’s a globally used 6-digit code that acts as a recognized system for classifying goods.
 Think of it as a universal product ID for international trade.

 This code simplifies the taxation process within the goods and services tax framework by categorising goods under a single umbrella.